 The main focus of science teaching in Key Stage 1 is to enable pupils to experience and observe phenomena, looking more closely at the natural and man- made world around them.
 They should be encouraged to be curious and ask questions about what they notice.
 They should be helped to develop their understanding of scientific ideas by using different types of scientific enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests and finding things out using secondary sources of information.
 They should begin to use simple scientific language to talk about what they have found out and communicate their ideas to a range of audiences in a variety of ways.
-Most of the learning in science should be done using first-hand practical experiences, but there should also be some use of appropriate secondary sources, such as books, photographs and videos.
-Children should read and spell scientific vocabulary at a level consistent with their reading and spelling knowledge at Key Stage 1.
-In Key Stage 1 teachers plan science lessons across the year which are equivalent to 11⁄2 hours of science per week.
+Most of the learning about Science should be done through the use of first-hand practical experiences, but there should also be some use of appropriate secondary sources, such as books, photographs and videos.
+Pupils should read and spell scientific vocabulary at a level consistent with their reading and spelling knowledge at Key Stage 1.
+Key Stage 1 plan for $1 \frac{1}{2}$ hours of science per week.